vinay-bhati/Automated-Text-Summarization/README.md

 • **Data Analysis**: Analyze the length distribution of headlines, text, and condensed text (ctext).
 • **Prepare Dataset**: Merge headlines and condensed text to create the input-output pairs for summarization.
 • **Tokenization**: Tokenize the data using appropriate tokenizers for each LLM.

+## Model Architecture:
+We employ the following architecture and models:

+• **T5 (Text-To-Text Transfer Transformer)**: Utilized for abstractive summarization.
+• **PEGASUS**: Explored for abstractive summarization.
+• **BART**: Utilized for abstractive summarization.

+## Future Work:

+• Experiment with different pre-trained models and architectures.
+• Explore domain-specific fine-tuning for improved summarization in specific domains.
+• Incorporate user feedback mechanisms to enhance the quality of generated summaries.
+## Conclusion:
+Text summarization using fine-tuned LLMs presents a promising approach to condense large volumes of text while preserving essential information.
+By leveraging advanced language models, we can generate concise and coherent summaries that aid in information retrieval and understanding.